Eisenhower Matrix for Agile Teams

 DO FIRST

-• Fix a P0 production bug blocking all users
+• Fix P0 production bug blocking user transactions

 PLAN THIS WEEK

-• Refine and estimate the product backlog for the next two sprints
+• Refine and estimate backlog items for next two sprints

 DELEGATE